 Files You May Need

-- You may need to root the LG V10 to install some custom ROMs on the device — see the ROM requires for more on that.
-You do not always need to have root access for installing a new custom ROM, and many of the custom ROM come with root access.
+- You may need to root the LG V10 to install some custom ROMs on the device — see the ROM requirements for more on that.
+You do not always need to have root access for installing a new custom ROM, and many of the custom ROMs come with root access already.